29+ orders placed in your location

 Consequently, after diagnosing the autoimmune disorders and p-ANAC testing is positive, there is a need for an additional test like a biopsy to confirm the diagnosis.
 The doctor will consider your signs and symptoms as well as the results of the laboratory tests and other types of tests, including imaging studies, to confirm the diagnosis of auto-immune disorders.

-Additionally, the p-ANCA test is also known as the MPO test, where MPO stands for Myeloperoxidase.
+Additionally, the p-ANCA test is also known as the MPO test, where MPO stands for myeloperoxidase.
 The p-ANCA test is done if one has a fever, muscle aches and weight loss, impaired kidney or lung function, chronic diarrhoea or abdominal pain.

 The p-ANCA test measures the levels of perinuclear antineutrophil antibodies in the blood.
 High positivity can affect several health conditions related to the body or damage the body.

-Improper functioning of the immune system and the presence of anti-neutrophil antibodies is indicated if a person is experiencing the following conditions:
+Improper functioning of the immune system and presence of anti-neutrophil antibodies is indicated if a person is experiencing the following conditions:

-- Redness, itching, and stiffness in the eyes
+- Redness, itching, stiffness in the eyes

 - Problems with vision like loss of vision, blurred vision